juangandolfo/nestjs-interview/README.md

 - **Delete an item from a list**
   - `DELETE /api/toDoLists/:todoListId/items/:todoItemId`

+Note: Replace `:todoListId` and `:todoItemId` with the actual ids.
+For example `PUT /api/toDoLists/1/items/4`
 #### 3.2 - Option 2 - Run and use it with Claude (http still available)
 ##### 3.2.1 - Download Claude Desktop
 Go to [https://www.anthropic.com/claude/desktop](https://www.anthropic.com/claude/desktop) and download Claude Desktop for your operating system.